mrwm/QRshare/README.md

   - Or open the app from the app launcher
 - Tap on the text box to edit or add text.
 The QR code will automatically update when the text changes
 - Press and hold on the image to bring up options to copy the image to clipboard, or share the QR code to another app
-- QR code Scanning:
-  - To keep things simple, QR code scanning will not be added.

 <details><summary><h3>Use cases:</h3></summary>